After mouth and oropharyngeal cancer surgery

 If you have a feeding tube, a dietitian will see you to decide how much liquid feed you need, until you are eating and drinking normally.

 Once your wound has healed you can gradually increase the amount you drink.
-Soon you can start to eat a soft diet, such as soup or jelly.
+You may need a swallowing assessment by a speech and language therapist before you start drinking.
+Soon you can start to eat a soft diet, such as soup or jelly, although some people may need longer to return to eating and drinking.
 Your dietitian will monitor this and gradually cut down your liquid feeds.

 Feeding tubes